hirusha-adi/informaticc-blog/blog/2025-10-27-common-drug-terms/index.md

 2. Prescription Only (Rx Only)
     - Requires a prescription from a licensed medical practitioner because the drug may have stronger effects, significant side effects, or potential for misuse.
-    - Examples: Amoxicillin (β-lactam Antibiotic), Sertraline (SSRI), Losartan ,(Angiotensin II Receptor Blocker), etc...
+    - Examples: Amoxicillin (β-lactam Antibiotic), Sertraline (SSRI), Losartan (Angiotensin II Receptor Blocker), etc...

 #### Controlled Substances